stefanstranger/stefanstranger.github.io/_posts/2020-02-28-PlayingWithGitHubActions.md

 #region web request call
 $Body = @{
-    'event_type' = 'demo' #used in the if condition of the Github Action } | ConvertTo-Json
+    'event_type' = 'inline' #used in the if condition of the Github Action } | ConvertTo-Json